-Spinal anaesthesia is safe, reliable and inexpensive modality for transurethral resection of prostrate with the additional advantage of providing stable hemodynamics, decreased blood loss, prolonged post operative pain relief, less chances of deep vein thrombosis after surgery, decreased postoperative confusion and faster recovery2.
-As Most of patients are elderly with multiple co- morbidities, increased hemodynamic alterations are expected in patients undergoing transuretheral resection of prostrate under subarachnoid block2.
-Our study was comparable with the study conducted by Litz et al5 in the year 2006 who found significant difference in the onset of sensory block between the lumbar group and Taylor group.
-Onset of sensory block was slower in Taylor group as compared to lumbar group, Onset of maximum level of sensory block in lumbar and Taylor groups were 17.8±6.5 minutes and 22.6±6.7 minutes respectively which was statistically significant (p value less than 0.001), onset of motor blockade in two group significant but no difference in duration of motor block between group C and group T, incidence of hypotension in lumbar group was $14.9 \pm 8.6\%$ and in Taylor group was $10.5 \pm 8.3\%$ and the difference was found to be statistically significant (p value less than 0.001).
+Spinal anaesthesia is safe, reliable and inexpensive modality for transurethral resection of prostrate with the additional advantage of providing stable hemodynamics, decreased blood loss, prolonged post operative pain relief, less chances of deep vein thrombosis after surgery, decreased postoperative confusion and faster recoverv.
+As Most of patients are elderly with multiple co- morbidities, increased hemodynamic alterations are expected in patients undergoing transuretheral resection of prostrate under subarachnoid block.
+Our study compared to study conducted by Litz et $al^6$ , who found that the incidence of hypotension was greater in lumbar than Taylor group.
+Incidence group of hypotension in lumbar group was $14.9 \pm 8.6\%$ and in Taylor group was $10.5 \pm 8.3\%$ .
+The difference was found to be statistically significant (p value less than 0.001).
+Maximum decrease in heart rate in lumbar group and Taylor group was 16.7 $\pm$ 11.8% and $9.4 \pm 9.9\%$ respectively.
+The difference was found to be statistically significant (p value less than 0.001).
+K.H.
+Olsen et $al^8$ in 1990 while comparing spinal analgesia with plain bupivacaine administered 0.5% at spinal interspace L2-L3 or L4-L5 found that incidence of hypotension in both group was 8% and not found to be statistically significant.